17 MIN READ

 The eyes of the woman I met during my travels seem to watch me still.
 In the turns of her eyes, I see the turns in Nepal’s legal history.
 The history of Nepal’s laws is distinguished by the tradition of deciding punishments based on the caste of the perpetrator.
 Even more central is the fact that the income of the state-appointed dharmadhikar (chief criminal judge) or religious-enforcer derived from the fines handed out for contravening caste laws.
 Prakash Osti has written of such facts being included in a Nepali legal scholar’s answers to the historian Brian Hodgson.

-Systems instituted by religions and religious moderators like dharmadhikar, along with the Muluki Ain, show us that as more ‘untouchables’ are declared criminals, the incomes of the ‘touchables’ increases.
+Systems instituted by religions and religious moderators like dharmadhikar, along with the Muluki Ain, show us that as more ‘untouchables’ are declared criminals, the incomes of the ‘touchables’ increase.
 As long as the criminalization of the ‘untouchables’ remains in place, the prosperity of the ‘touchables’ is guaranteed.
 The pillars of justice in Nepal are fixed atop the corpses of generations upon generations of the children of Dalits.
 These pillars were in the persons of ditthas, vicharis and dharmadhikar.
 Economic historian Mahesh Chandra Regmi writes that ‘dharmadhikar’ was a Brahmin appointed by the king to discharge functions and duties concerning caste, communal, and sexual relations, etc. Why was it necessary to decide whether acts related to ritual purity of food and water, communal, and sexual relations adhered to religious laws?
-These three issues are at the centre of people’s daily lives.
-Control over them was instituted to perpetuate power-dynamics that favoured a particular group.
+These three issues are at the center of people’s daily lives.
+Control over them was instituted to perpetuate power dynamics that favored a particular group.

 The privileged group studied the scriptures, held discourses and defined justice and injustice.
 Some became judges by their caste while others became criminals by their caste.
 These reservations of privileges in religion, law, and for dharmadhikar have always existed.